 I hold a degree in Psychology, completed in 1997, a Certificate in Counselling Skills completed in 2003 and, a Post Graduate Diploma in Person Centred/Existential Counselling, completed in 2005.

-My experience includes work for the NHS counselling staff, London Metropolitan University counselling students, and Carers Support West Sussex as an Assessor and counsellor for three years.
+My experience includes work for the NHS where my clients were staff, London Metropolitan University where my clients were students, and Carers Support West Sussex as an Assessor and counsellor for full time carers.
 I have been in private practice since 2015.

 I am a member of the British Association for Counselling and Psychotherapy and abide by their Ethical Framework for the Counselling Professions which can be found here –